 Among the countless worries of entrepreneurs starting up their new businesses is the idea of whether they need a business lawyer.
-Many small businesses cringe at the high expenses usually associated with legal help, and only hire an attorney when faced with a serious legal problem.
+Many small businesses cringe at the high expenses usually associated with legal help, and only hire a business attorney when faced with a serious legal problem.
 However, finding the right lawyer before the lawsuit can be more affordable in the long run and help avoid litigation.

 Do I need an attorney when I start my business?

-Many new businesses skip out on the business lawyer, thinking that they will be safe using downloadable internet forms or contacting a lawyer after a legal problem has arisen.
+Many new businesses skip out on the lawyer, thinking that they will be safe using downloadable internet forms or contacting a lawyer after a legal problem has arisen.
 However, this mindset often ends in employee complaints, lawsuits, and hours of litigation (not to mention the exorbitant legal costs along with that).

 A business lawyer can help in your new businesses formative years by setting up your company’s legal structure, bringing you through the legal start-up process, and drafting contracts for new employees.
-Here are other ways a business lawyer can help prevent litigation before the conflict arises.
+Here are other ways a lawyer can help prevent litigation before the conflict arises.

 1. Business Formation

-In business formation, a business lawyer can help you create a legal partnership agreement, limited liability company (LLC), or shareholders agreement as well as prepare all necessary paperwork.
+In business formation, a lawyer can help you create a legal partnership agreement, limited liability company (LLC), or shareholders agreement as well as prepare all necessary paperwork.
 The choice you make here affects your personal liabilities, tax obligations, and ongoing expenses.

-They can help organize the legal structure of your business and help you understand the many documents and other required forms necessary for your startup, such as incorporation or lease documents.
+Business attorneys can help organize the legal structure of your business and help you understand the many documents and other required forms necessary for your startup, such as incorporation or lease documents.
 Also, if you are an LLC or corporation, you cannot go into court without a lawyer if served a summons.

 3. Employee Issues

-A business lawyer can help you avoid or navigate discrimination suits in regards to the hiring or firing of a former, current or prospective employee.
+A lawyer can help you avoid or navigate discrimination suits in regards to the hiring or firing of a former, current or prospective employee.
 Whether you want to hire employees or use independent contractors, there are many laws you must adhere to.
 Don’t put yourself at risk of a potential discrimination lawsuit.

 They can also help you and investigate complaints filed against your business from local, state or federal government entities on the grounds of law violation.
 If a government entity is investigating or filing a suit against your business, you need legal representation.